 - Get expert advice.
 I didn’t have a teacher to ask when I taught most of the behaviors I’ve described here.
 A professional would have seen most of my mishaps in an instant and showed me how to head them off.

 One thing that I got right: I started training that “backing up the stairs or wall” trick that was going around a while back.
 Zani just loved it and started getting good at it.
 It was great for hind end awareness.

 But then one day when we were practicing our two on, two off agility contacts, she overran them and happily backed up into position.
 That would be a fault in many agility venues.
 I immediately stopped training the trick.
 A more experienced or patient trainer could certainly have both behaviors, but sometimes I realize my limitations.
 The risk wasn’t worth it to me.

-Here is one more of Clara’s.
+Here is one more superstitious behavior Clara and I collaborated on.
 This is an example of something that is cute when a puppy does it, but can get pretty tiresome in a grown dog.
 Of course it’s still cute, but who wants their fingers licked Every.
 Single.
 Time.
 They go to open a crate door?

 OK folks, please tell me I’m not the only one who trains silly behaviors by accident.
 Does anybody want to say what they have done?
 Or are you all perfect?

 Many thanks to Joyce Loebig for suggestions that improved this post!